Friday, March 5, 2021

 How 1ClickFactory can help

-Adjusting AppSource apps or Per Tenant Extensions on Business Central SaaS on time requires efficient capacity planning.
+Adjusting AppSource apps or Per Tenant Extensions on Business Central Online on time requires efficient capacity planning.
 To reduce the risk of Extension maintenance tasks taking over and obstructing the other tasks, 1ClickFactory offers an Extension Maintenance service for a fixed monthly fee.
 Extension Maintenance helps to ensure an always up-to-date solution running the latest version of Microsoft Dynamics 365 Business Central.

 Within the scope of the service, 1ClickFactory runs the compilation, deployment and automated tests against each new release of Dynamics 365 Business Central.
 After reporting and patching, 1ClickFactory delivers the updated solution back to the Dynamics partner.
 In addition, 1ClickFactory can also help partners to ensure that the apps comply with AppSource requirements.
 1ClickFactory will also take care of the AppSource check-list validation and submit the apps to Microsoft AppSource on behalf of the Dynamics partner.